 COMMENT: Several commenters expressed concern over Electromagnetic Frequency (EMF) emitted by the export cable.
-(Suzanne Hornick) (Laura Helwig) (Nancy Pino) (Ed Finkelstein) (Linda Hammond) (Michael Fife) (Bill Long) (Nancy Long) (Ric Bertsch) (Carole Harrer) (Clean Ocean Action) A commenter asked whether there have been environmental impact studies regarding EMF emitted from the export cables.
+(Suzanne Hornick) (Laura Helwig) (Nancy Pino) (Ed Finkelstein) (Linda Hammond) (Michael Fife) (Bill Long) (Nancy Long) (Ric Bertsch) (Carole Harrer) (Clean Ocean Action) (David Jungblut) (Roseanne Serowatka) (Ron Dalsandro) A commenter asked whether there have been environmental impact studies regarding EMF emitted from the export cables.
 (Nancy Pino) Commenters stated that EMF has been linked to cancers, miscarriages, dementia, and more.
 (Nancy Pino) (Suzanne Hornick) (Ray Martino) (Ric Bertsch) One commenter attached an article on EMF in connection with Falmouth Massachusetts Offshore Wind.
 (Ric Bertsch) One commenter asked about the diameter of the EMF halo around the cables.
-(Robert Lambert)
+(Robert Lambert) One commenter asked if it was true what other commenters were saying about radiation-emitting cables.
+(Chantel) Another commenter asked how many cables and lines per cable, and what the electromagnetic emissions for the lines would be.
+(Carole Harrer)